fiskeren/IR-Elasticstack/Log Analyse using elastic.md

 # Quick setup Vagrant with ELK
 Quick and dirty Vagrant script to create an Ubuntu 20.04 with elasticstack and Kibana.

+The elastic stack used is the docker version from https://github.com/deviantony/docker-elk.git.

 ## Prerequisites

 - Virtualbox https://www.virtualbox.org/